 A wealthy man, Joseph Mickle Fox was responsible for bringing the game of golf here, after enjoying it on a jaunt to St. Andrews, Scotland in 1884.
 He laid out the golf course, and donated the land and several buildings forming the Foxburg Country Club in 1887, with himself as its first president.
 The course has the distinction of being the oldest golf course in continuous use in the United States, as well as being the home of the American golf Hall of Fame Museum and the Tri-State PGA Museum.

 Joseph’s grandson, Joseph Logan Fox was the driving force in implementing modern technology in the area.
 It was he, a graduate engineer of the University of Pennsylvania, who built the banks, roads, bridges and railroads.
 The railroads were ultimately purchased by the B & O and Penn central… but Fox was the first to link the tiny hamlet with such far-flung communities as Clarion, Butler, Kane, Emlenton and Parker’s Landing.
 This man, who accomplished so much in a very short time, died at age 29.
-The family erected and endwoed the beautiful stone church and library, both of which are in use today, however the vitality and energy were gone from the family; Foxburg never quite recovered form the loss.
+The family erected and endwoed the beautiful stone church and library, both of which are in use today, however the vitality and energy were gone from the family; Foxburg never quite recovered from the loss.

 To the north of Foxburg, is the still thriving community of Emlenton.
 At one time it had the reputation of having more millionaires per capita than any city in the world (1/200).
 Born as a result of both the oil industry and its large grist mill serving the needs of farmers, the town today capitalizes on its strong history, continuing to serve the needs of the very wealthy.